dakarie/MIST-4610-Group-7-Project/README.md

      ```

 4. **Query 4: (Simple)**
-   - **Description:** Calculates the total revenue per store location.
+   - **Description:** Calculates the total revenue generated per store location by summing all customer payments linked to orders from that location.
-   - **Justification:** Allows managers to compare performance between stores for resource allocation and goal setting.
+   - **Justification:** Understanding how much revenue each store location generates is essential for financial planning, inventory management, and identifying top-performing branches.
+This helps managers make informed decisions about resource allocation, staff scheduling, and localized marketing strategies.
    - **SQL Code:**
      ```sql
      SELECT